chrisveness/koa-sample-web-app-api-mysql/README.md

 that a subset of entity fields can be supplied (correctly, a PUT will set unsupplied fields to null);
 otherwise everything is very straightforward REST API, hopefully all following best practice.

+Special provision is made for boolean values, which are typically stored in MySQL as BIT(1) or TINYINT(1).
+In the admin section, where fields are handled individually, normal JavaScript type conversion rules take care of conversions between boolean and numeric values, but for the API boolean values have to be explicitly converted between 1/0 and true/false (for both JSON and XML).

 ### Models

 Models sit above the sub-apps, as they are used by both the admin app and the API.